Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/user-account-faq.md

 <img src="../images/user-settings-notifications.png" alt="Notifications Settings menu opened in Slingshot" width="100%"/>

-### How can I manage Emily?

-You can proactively configure Emily's behavior in the Settings and also turn her off, if that's what you want.
-To do this, go to your account settings and selecting the *Emily* tab.

-**ADD IMAGE HERE**

 ### What are the dashboard settings?
 Dashboards are part of your *Analytics* space in Slingshot.
 Find more about Dashboards in [Dashboards Overview](analytics/dashboards/overview.md).